 conditions; subtropics, greenhouses, etc.

-feed on the plants juices, sucking the nutrients out of the plant making them
+They feed on the leaves and stem juices, sucking the nutrients out of the plant making them

 weak and causing the leaves to curl and turn yellow and die.

-become a real problem when ants are around because ants will protect Mealybugs
+become a real problem when ants are around because ants will protect these bugs

-from predators and parasites so they can feed on the sweet sap left from the
+from predators and parasites so they can feed on the sweet sap left behind.

 many different types of Mealybugs but they all look similar.

 - If you have a small infestation of them you can prune your plants to get rid of Mealybugs.